caffeine-storm/bear-wiki/Features.md

 Some tools are sensitive how the compiler is named in the JSON compilation database.

 * Use the current compiler as is (since 2.3.12)
-* Use the current compiler with full path (planed ...)
+* Use the current compiler with full path (since 3.0.0)
 * Substitute the recognized compiler with a generic one (planed ...)

 ## Paths (JSON CDB)